-MOBILE, Ala. — Dozens of autograph seekers, most of them young boys, crowded around Auburn cornerback Chris Davis following practices this week, and Wednesday was no different.
+MOBILE, Ala. — Dozens of autograph seekers, most of them young boys, have crowded around Auburn CB Chris Davis following practices this week, and Wednesday was no different.

 "Been a lot more people looking for my autograph since the Iron Bowl," he joked while signing.
 "Guess that's what happens when you make that play."